How to Find a Good Acupuncturist in Lynwood CA: A Patient's Guide

-California maintains particularly strict standards for acupuncturists compared to many other states.
-In fact, California does not recognize out-of-state acupuncture licenses and requires practitioners to pass the California Acupuncture Licensing Examination after completing thousands of hours of classroom instruction and supervised clinical training.
-Additionally, licensed acupuncturists must complete at least 50 hours of continuing education every two years to maintain their credentials.
+Here in California, the bar for acupuncturists is set higher than almost anywhere else.
+We don't accept out-of-state acupuncture licenses, and every practitioner has to pass the California Acupuncture Licensing Examination after thousands of hours of classroom and clinical training.
+On top of that, every licensed acupuncturist has to keep learning — at least 50 hours of continuing education every two years just to keep their license active.

 Check Their Credentials and California License